Jesse Owens starting the 200 meter race at the 1936 Olympics. Reproduction of photograph in “Die Olympischen Spiele, 1936” p.27, 1936.

 The 100 (and 200) meter races depend mainly on muscle strength, which governs the speed of contraction, and scientific training methods appear to still be improving this.
 On the other hand, marathon performances, for both men and women, have not changed significantly over the past 30 years, as shown in the following graph.
 Marathon speed depends on the rate of oxygen delivery to the muscles per kilogram of body weight.
 The results from the Boston marathon suggest that this factor is not changing at present.

-Since East African men began to compete in 1988, they have won 25 of 27 Boston marathons (the two exceptions were a South Korea and an American; the American was Meb Kefleszighi, who immigrated to the USA from Eritrea, then part of Ethiopia, when he was 12).
+Since East African men began to compete in 1988, and up to 2016, they won 25 of 27 Boston marathons (the two exceptions were a South Korean and an American; the American was Meb Kefleszighi, who immigrated to the USA from Eritrea, then part of Ethiopia, when he was 12).

 The winning times for women have shown a similar pattern as the men (i.e., no systematic change), and again, since they began competing, East African women have won the Boston marathon 20 of the past 22 years.
 The dominance of East African runners in long distance races is a phenomenon worth examining more closely.